swellander/nina_scraper/README.md

 ## Nina Scraper

-This is a script to check the Childrens Minnesota job listings for a particular post.
+A script to check the Childrens Minnesota job listings for a particular post.